-Here are the best methadone clinics in Erie County, OH.
-Get immediate methadone treatment in Erie County from a local and trusted Methadone clinic.
-Find medication-assisted treatment options in Erie County, Ohio from one of the treatment centers below.
+Here is a list of methadone clinics and addiction treatment centers in Erie County, OH.
+Find immediate methadone treatment in Erie County by looking through the local treatment centers below.
+Find medication-assisted treatment options in Erie County, Ohio.

 Services such as intervention, counseling, relapse prevention, behavior therapy and other support services are commonly found in methadone clinics throughout Ohio.
 A methadone clinic may be part of a larger addiction treatment center, and as such, may have all of the services found in Erie County drug rehabs.